 It takes trial and error, but like anything, in life, those who stick at something and stay committed and work on it every day until they get it right are the ones who succeed.

 Rule 5 – Go Direct to the Wholesaler or Factory in Thailand

 It is tempting to buy goods from marketplaces.
 You can get some very good deals for bulk items at popular Thai markets such as Pratunam, Chatuchak, etc.

-But it goes without saying that the traders at these markets are not selling it to you for the price they are getting for, unless they have discounted something to be a lost leader.
+But it goes without saying that the traders at these markets are not selling it to you for the price they are getting unless they have discounted something to be a loss leader.

 Of course, the market trader will be more than happy to sell you a bulk amount of goods because they will want to offload the stock and be able to purchase new stock.
 The bane of every market trader is cash flow: when you’re holding a lot of stock you haven’t got cash to buy new stock.

 In this regard, they aren’t likely to give up their source supplier.